OpenZeppelin/docs.openzeppelin.com/README.md

 The contents of each repository under `sources` in `playbook.yml` are used as-is with no pre-processing.
-If the repository requires a pre-processing step, it must be done in the CI of that repository and the results pushed to a branch that should be then specified as the source in `playbook.yml`.
+If the repository requires a pre-processing step, it must be done in the CI of that repository and the results pushed to a branch (e.g., `docs`).
+This branch should then be specified as the source in `playbook.yml` instead of the source branch (e.g., `HEAD`).

 An example of a CI Github Action that pre-processes the `master` branch and pushes the result to the `docs-v*` branch can be found in the OpenZeppelin